 Furthermore, due to the asymmetry in information mentioned in the previous paragraph, suppliers may have incentives to free-ride on distributors’ promotional efforts in order to introduce sub-optimal products.
-If a product is not successful, the distributors will pay part of the costs of the product failure.
-The use of upfront access payments may prevent such free riding by shifting the risk of product failure back to the suppliers, thereby contributing to an optimal rate of product launches.
+If a product is not successful, the distributors will incur part of the costs of the product failure.
+The use of upfront access payments may prevent such free riding, by shifting the risk of product failure back to the supplier, thereby contributing to an optimal rate of product launches.

-Category Management Agreements
+Category management agreements

-Category management agreements are agreements by which, within a distribution agreement, the distributor entrusts the supplier (the ‘category captain’) with the marketing of a category of products including in general not only the supplier’s products, but also the products of its competitors.
-The category captain may thus have an influence on for instance the product placement and product promotion in the shop and product selection for the shop.
-Category management agreements are covered by the block exemption when neither the category captain’s nor the distributor’s market shares exceed 30%, and provided that such an agreement does not include hardcore restrictions, for example restrictions of the distributor’s ability to determine its sale price within the meaning of Article 4(a) VBER.
+Category management agreements are agreements181 under which the distributor entrusts the supplier (the ‘category captain’) with the marketing of a category of products.
+This may include not only the supplier’s products, but also the products of the supplier’s competitors.
+The category captain may thus have an influence on, for instance, the product placement and product promotion in the shop and product selection for the shop.
+Category management agreements can benefit from the exemption provided by Article 2(1) of Regulation (EU) X where neither the category captain’s nor the distributor’s market shares exceed 30% and provided that the agreement does not include hardcore restrictions, for example, restrictions of the distributor’s ability to determine its sale price within the meaning of Article 4, point (a) of Regulation (EU) X.

-In most cases, category management agreements do not raise concerns under Article

-101. However, they may sometimes distort competition between suppliers, and result in anticompetitive foreclosure of other suppliers, where the category captain is able, due to its influence over the marketing decisions of the distributor, to limit or disadvantage the distribution of products of competing suppliers.
-In general, distributors will not have an interest in limiting their choice of products.
-However, they may have incentives to exclude certain suppliers, in particular when the distributor also sells competing products under its own brand.
-To assess the likelihood of such an upstream foreclosure effect, the guidance relating to single branding obligations may be applied by analogy (in particular paragraphs (284) to
+While category management agreements will generally not raise concerns, they may distort competition between suppliers and result in anti-competitive foreclosure of other suppliers in cases where the category captain is able to limit or disadvantage the distribution of products of competing suppliers.
+In general, the distributor will not have an interest in limiting its choice of products.
+However, where the distributor also

+181 An agreement within the meaning of Article 101 of the Treaty may also arise where the category captain issues non-binding recommendations which are systematically implemented by the distributor.

-(293) of these Guidelines).
-In particular, this assessment must take into account, on the one hand, the market coverage of the category management agreements and the possible cumulative use of such agreements and, on the other hand, the market position of competing suppliers and the distributor.
+sells competing products under its own brand, it may also have incentives to exclude certain suppliers.
+To assess the likelihood of such an upstream foreclosure effect, the guidance relating to single branding obligations may be applied by analogy (in particular paragraphs (298) to (318)).
+In particular, this assessment should take into account the market coverage of the category management agreements, the possible cumulative use of such agreements and the market position of competing suppliers and the distributor.

-In addition, category management agreements may facilitate collusion between distributors when the same supplier serves as a category captain for all or most of the competing distributors on a market and provides these distributors with a common point of reference for their marketing decisions.

-Category management may also facilitate collusion between suppliers through increased opportunities to exchange sensitive market information via retailers, such as for instance information related to future pricing, promotional plans or advertising campaigns.
-The VBER does not cover such direct information exchanges between competitors, see paragraph (83) of these Guidelines.
+Category management agreements may, in addition, facilitate collusion between distributors where the same supplier serves as a category captain for all or most of the competing distributors.
+Such agreements may also facilitate collusion between suppliers, through increased opportunities to exchange sensitive market information via retailers, for instance information relating to future pricing, promotional plans or advertising campaigns182.
+Regulation (EU) X does not cover such information exchanges between competitors.
+In particular, the guidance on information exchange provided in paragraphs (95) to (103) applies only to information exchange in the context of the dual distribution scenarios set out in Article 2(4) of the Regulation.
+However, paragraph (103), which describes precautions that undertakings may take to minimise the risk of collusion arising from information exchange in the context of dual distribution, may be relevant by analogy.

-However, the use of category management agreements may also lead to efficiencies.
-Category management agreements may allow distributors to have access to the supplier’s marketing expertise for a certain group of products and to achieve economies of scale, as they ensure that the optimal quantity of products is presented timely and directly on the shelves.
-In general, the higher the inter-brand competition and the lower consumers’ switching costs, the greater the economic benefits achieved through category management.
+The use of category management agreements may lead to efficiencies.
+Such agreements may allow distributors to gain access to the supplier’s marketing expertise for a certain group of products and to achieve economies of scale, as they ensure that the optimal quantity of products is presented at the right time.
+In general, the higher the degree of inter-brand competition and the lower consumers’ switching costs, the greater the economic benefits achieved through category management.

 Tying